 How to avoid explosion during the deep-frying process

-You may have this experience: you made perfect balls with red bean filling, and check the oil temperature very well but still, you get the balls to explode and oil sprinkle almost everywhere in your kitchen.
+You may have this experience: you made perfect balls with red bean filling, and check the oil temperature very well but still, you get the balls to explode and oil splash almost everywhere in your kitchen.

 I have developed a lovely method to make sure this will not happen once again.
 The key skill here is to boil around 1/10 of your flour first and then mix it with the remaining flour.
 When glutinous rice flour meets heat or hot water, it becomes sticky, which can prevent an explosion in the deep-frying process if the oil temperature is well controlled.